EMERGING MARKETS-Latam stocks, FX extend rally as Ukraine conflict intensifies

 -0.09

-(Reporting by Anisha Sircar and Susan Mathew in Bengaluru; Editing by Andrea Ricci)
+(Reporting by Anisha Sircar, Susan Mathew and Bansari Mayur Kamdar in Bengaluru; Editing by Andrea Ricci and Marguerita Choy)

 ((Anisha.Sircar@thomsonreuters.com;))